techidaily/site-games-able/source/_posts/overseas-playtime-alter-time-settings-on-sxxb1.md

 ### Q: How Do You Change Your Time Zone on Xbox Series X|S to Play Games Early?

  By entering the**System** settings of your Xbox and selecting**Language & location** , you can change the region of your Xbox Series X|S. If a game is supposed to be released early in the region you selected, you will be able to purchase and play games from that region's Xbox Store earlier than your own time zone.
-However, aside from accessing games early via another region, you can officially[play supported Xbox games early through Xbox Game Preview](https://www.makeuseof.com/what-is-xbox-game-preview/) from any region.
+However, aside from accessing games early via another region, you can officially [play supported Xbox games early through Xbox Game Preview](https://www.makeuseof.com/what-is-xbox-game-preview/) from any region.

 ### Q: Will Your Xbox Series X|S Console Work in Other Time Zones?